Calcium chloride: Food

-As a firming agent, calcium chloride is used in canned vegetables, in firming soybean curds into tofu and in producing a caviar substitute from vegetable or fruit juices.
-It is commonly used as an electrolyte in sports drinks and other beverages, including bottled water.
-The extremely salty taste of calcium chloride is used to flavor pickles without increasing the food's sodium content.
 Calcium chloride's freezing-point depression properties are used to slow the freezing of the caramel in caramel-filled chocolate bars.
 Also, it is frequently added to sliced apples to maintain texture.

 In brewing beer, calcium chloride is sometimes used to correct mineral deficiencies in the brewing water.
 It affects flavor and chemical reactions during the brewing process, and can also affect yeast function during fermentation.

 In cheesemaking, calcium chloride is sometimes added to processed (pasteurized/homogenized) milk to restore the natural balance between calcium and protein in casein.
 It is added before the coagulant.

+Calcium chloride is also commonly used as an "electrolyte" in sports drinks and other beverages; as a food additive used in conjunction with other inorganic salts it adds taste to bottled water.